We live in a culture that wants to stop pain.

 You can avoid the pain or you can choose to fully feel it and accept it for what it is.

 The body’s way of communicating something important to you.

-The pain is your friend.
+Pain is your friend.

-It is there to show you great insights about yourself.
+It’s there to show you great insights about yourself.

 To open you to some deeper understanding about yourself and about your life.

 What’s really interesting about painful sensations, is that once you feel into them – give them the space to share the insights they’ve shown up to share – then that discomfort can resolve itself.